COVID-19 in Kearny County

 Visitor Restrictions:

 The CDC continues to recommend limiting visitors, visitors are restricted when the facility is at a Level 2 and Level 3.
-When the facility is at a:
+The following restrictions are in place during Level 2 and Level 3:

-• Level 3 (High Transmission Risk) all visitors are restricted exempt in instances of
+• Level 3 (High Transmission Risk) no visitors are permitted except in instances of:

 • Comfort Care/End of Life Circumstances